Do you know 86% of customers are willing to invest more for a better customer experience?

 Your audience involves a set of people who visit your websites but have not made a purchase decision yet.
 Your customers are those who have purchased from you.

-You need to build your audiences’ engagement in your brand so they can buy from you and retain your existing customers.
-This can be done with a survey form.
+You need to build your audience's engagement in your brand so they can buy from you and retain your existing customers.
+This can be done with a Google forms for survey.
 A customer survey form allows you to collect useful information about your audience and existing customers.

 The survey for your customers will focus on why your customers should buy from you again.
 You don’t have to highlight the attributes of your product, as they already know it.
 It should rather ask your customers these questions: